iamNasrinKarimi/Analog-Modulation/README.md

 # Analog-Modulation
-AM, DSB, LSSB (modulation and demodulation) and other related projects
+AM, DSB, LSSB (modulation and demodulation) and other related projects.